Average wage for

 The majority of people working in human resources are employed within NSW.
 There are a higher proportion of people working in human resources in VIC and QLD than the average for all occupations, while the population in WA, SA, TAS, NT and ACT is close to the national average.

-The median age for people working in human resources is 12 years.
-People working in human resources are 1 year older than the average age for all occupations.
+The median age for people working in human resources is 42 years.

-The majority of workers employed in this profession have at least a Year 12 qualification.
-77.3% of Human Resource professionals have a qualification that is Certificate III or higher while 15.2% have a qualification that is Year 12 or lower.
+The majority of workers employed in this profession have a Bachelor degree qualification.
+25.3% of Human Resource professionals have a Post graduate qualification while 12.1% have a qualification that is Year 12 or lower.

 Human Resources Duties & Tasks